 So let’s look at how chakra yoga poses affect the condition of the chakras and how we can use our self-practice to connect deeper to our energetic bodies.

 Whenever we practice yoga, the energy within our bodies starts to flow.
 We can direct this flow to specific energy points (chakras) where stagnation or blockages may occur.
 To do arthis, we choose yoga poses targeting that particular chakra.

 Typically, asanas that stretch or compress the physical location of an energy center will direct the energy there and improve the flow of life force moving through that chakra.

-For example, backbends open and stretch the chest, stimulating the heart chakra (Anahata).
+For example, backbends are chakra yoga poses that open and stretch the chest, stimulating the heart chakra (Anahata).
 Moreover, postures that require core engagement ignite the Solar Plexus chakra (Manipura), sending more energy there.

 The PlayPauseBe yoga deck makes it super simple to create sequences based around one or multiple chakras.
-This is thanks to the chakra indications at the top of the card.
-The icons highlighted show which chakras the pose at hand activates.
+Simply follow the chakra indications at the top of each card to identify which yoga poses activate which chakra.